riscv/docs-dev-guide/README.md

 Asciidoctor's Web site recommends first installing Ruby using RVM, and then Asciidoctor.

-RVM is essential for creating pdfs because the pdf build requires Ruby version 2.7.x.
+RVM is essential for creating pdfs because the pdf build requires Ruby version 2.7.2.

+NOTE: Using Ruby 2.7.0 causes an error with respect to some of the theming and using later versions also causes problems for pdf generation.

 RVM is a Ruby installation and version manager.
 RVM works by installing Ruby inside your home directory and manages the environment variables to allow you to switch between the system-wide Ruby and any Ruby installed using RVM.